troncosoae/finance/README.md

 Many *Index*es may be combined into *IndexGroup*s.
 In turn, *IndexGroup*s may be combined with other *Index*es or *IndexGroup*s to create an *IndexGroup*.

+Note that an *Index* works as the leaf of any tree that can be constructed by combining indexes.
+In contrast, an *IndexGroup* works like any node that is not a leaf.

 ### Data Extractors

 *DataExtractors* can retrieve data from a source into an *Index*.